tnahs/hlts/app/beta/markdown/using_markdown.md

 <br>

 HLTS comes pre-packaged with the ability to render Markdown.
 The following examples are the basics of how to use Markdown in HLTS as there are a few things specific to HLTS.
 The intent is to add some rich text formatting without resorting to HTML.
-Markdown adds a few very simple methods to **bold** _italicise_ and ==highlight== text while also providing more complex methods to format text.
-Most Annotations with not find themselves filled with complex Markdown but just these few simple modes of emphasis to highlight specifics within an annotation.
+Markdown adds a few very simple methods to **bold**  *italicize* _underline_ and ==highlight== text while also providing more complex methods to format text if necessary.
+Most Annotations with not find themselves filled with complex Markdown but just these few simple modes of emphasis to highlight specifics within an Annotation.

 >Markdown's syntax is intended for one purpose: to be used as a format for *writing* for the web.